cseljatib/cseljatib.netlify.app/content/project/2019fondef_mio/index.md

 See details at [http://simuladorpellin.com](http://simuladorpellin.com)

-Director for the project Developing a growth simulator of natural forests to support decision making in a climate change framework.
+Director for the project *Developing a growth simulator of natural forests to support decision making in a climate change framework*.
   Research grant FONDEF (Scientific and Technological Development Support Fund, Chilean Government) IDeA I+D No. ID19|10421, carried out at Universidad Mayor, Santiago, Chile.